kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 -   If you have set up KAAZING Gateway behind a TLS/SSL offloader, where the front-end traffic is secure over HTTPS and the back-end traffic behind the TLS/SSL offloader to the Gateway is *not* secure, then you can disable encryption so that the connection can occur.
 You can include the [accept-options](#accept-options-and-connect-options) element, then disable encryption by setting the `ssl.encryption` element to `disabled`.
 When encryption is disabled, the Gateway returns the response as HTTPS.
 If you do not include these elements or set the `ssl.encryption` element to `enabled`, the Gateway treats incoming traffic on `www.example.com:443` as secure and handles the TLS/SSL itself.
 -   See [Secure Network Traffic with the Gateway](../security/o_tls.md) for more information about HTTPS.
--   See [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/enterprise-shield/p_enterprise_shield_config.md) to learn how to require the internal Gateway to provide TLS/SSL certificates.</a>
+-   See [Configure Enterprise Shield™ with the Gateway](../enterprise-shield/p_enterprise_shield_config.md) to learn how to require the internal Gateway to provide TLS/SSL certificates.</a>

 #### socks.retry.maximum.interval![This feature is available in KAAZING Gateway - Enterprise Edition](../images/enterprise-feature.png)

 **Required?** Optional; **Occurs:** zero or one

 Use the `socks.retry.maximum.interval` accept-option in an Enterprise Shield™ topology to set the maximum interval of time that the internal Gateway waits to retry a reverse connection to the DMZ Gateway after a failed attempt.

-Setting `socks.retry.maximum.interval` handles cases where the DMZ Gateway has not started but the internal Gateway keeps trying to connect to the DMZ Gateway.
-The setting is the maximum backoff interval.
-The internal Gateway initially retries after waiting for 500ms, and the subsequent wait intervals start at 100ms, then continue at 200ms, then 400ms, and continue doubling until reaching the specified maximum interval.
+The internal Gateway initially retries after waiting for 500ms; the subsequent wait intervals are as follows: 1s, 2s, 4s, and so on up to the value of `socks.retry.maximum.interval`.
 Once the maximum interval is reached, the Gateway continues to reconnect to the SOCKS proxy at the maximum interval.
-If no maximum is specified, then the default maximum retry interval is 30 seconds.
+If no maximum is specified, then the default retry interval is 30 seconds.
 For more information about configuring the SOCKS proxy, see [Configure Enterprise Shield™ with the Gateway](../enterprise-shield/o_enterprise_shield_checklist.md).

-For most cases, setting `socks.retry.maximum.interval` to 60 seconds is recommended because it:
-- Reduces the amount of time between retry attempts to connect to the DMZ Gateway.
-- Makes it less likely that services in the DMZ Gateway go into a quiesced mode at startup.
-(At startup: the value set for the `socks.timeout` element in the DMZ Gateway determines how long the reverse-port is bound before going into the heartbeat/quiesced mode.)
-- Avoids the situation where it appears that the system is not working when things are simply paused or delayed.

 ##### Example